JuBiotech/diginbio-car-paper/manuscript/main.md

 ## Challenges in data analysis
-To gain quantitative insight from the heterogeneous and growing experimental dataset, a sophisticated data analysis workflow is needed.
-The goal is to quantify metrics that characterize the performance of the biocatalyst under varying process conditions.
-Most importantly, these metrics must be independent of the experimental batch effects and inter- or extrapolation under uncertainty towards yet untested process conditions must be possible.
+To gain quantitative insight from the heterogeneous and growing (**WAS IST DAMIT GEMEINT?**) experimental dataset, a sophisticated data analysis workflow is needed.
+The goal is to quantify metrics that characterize the performance of the whole-cell biocatalysts produced at varying process conditions.
+Most importantly, these metrics must be independent of the experimental batch (**WAS IST DAMIT GEMEINT?**) effects and inter- or extrapolation under uncertainty towards yet untested process conditions must be possible.
 On the other hand, the analysis must deal with a variety of experimental effects that inevitably occur in the automated testing workflow:
-1. The initial biomass concentration in all biotransformation and reference wells depends on the fed-batch feed rate (Fig. 5).
+(a) The initial biomass concentration in all whole-cell biotransformation and reference wells of the DWP depends on the feed rate applied before in the fed-batch processes (Fig. 5).
-1. During the 5&nbsp;h biotransformation the biomass continues to grow, but it's growth rate depends on the product concentration (Fig. 5).
+(b) The E. coli cells continue to grow during the 5&nbsp;h biotransformation, but the growth rate depends on the product concentrations (Fig. 5).
-1. The biomass contributes to absorbance at 360&nbsp;nm such that product concentration can not be measured independently (next chapter).
+(c) The biomass contributes to absorbance at 360&nbsp;nm such that product concentration can not be measured independently.

 ![](figures/plot_A600_kinetics.png)
 __Figure 5: 600 nm absorbance in wells with known 3-hydroxy benzaldehyde concentrations.__
 Initial biomass concentrations in reference wells (y axis intercepts) varies between the experiment batches.
 The increase in 600&nbsp;nm absorbance over time negatively correlates with the 3-hydroxy benzaldehyde concentration.
+**Zu der Abbildung hat WB viele (auch für Folgeabbildungen relevante) Fragen:**
+**Diese Graphik verstehe ich nicht richtig: OD600 nimmt zu, da die Zellen bei der Biotransformation wachsen (OK).
+Die Startwerte sind unterschiedlich.
+Handelt es sich um die zuvor exemplarisch gezeigten Experimente?
+Was bedeuten die mM Angaben?
+Vorgelegte Substratkonzentrationen?
+Im Text ist von Produktkonzentrationen die Rede?!?
+Wieso werden die Konzentrationen variiert?
+Handelt es sich eventuell um einen Vorversuch?**
+**Generell: Bitte Graphiken einheitlich darstellen (siehe Fig. 1-4).Bitte 1.
+Buchstaben bei den Achsenbeschriftungen groß.**

 To account for all these effects simultaneously, we developed a computational model.
-In the following sections, we will introduce various components of and results from the computational model, starting with the calibration models needed to explain observed absorbances given predicted biomass and product concentrations.
+In the following sections, we will introduce various components of and results from the computational model, starting with the calibration models needed to explain observed absorbances at 360 and 600 nm given predicted biomass and product concentrations.

 ## Calibration models
 ### Biomass concentration
-A separately acquired biomass calibration dataset was used to fit two models describing the relationship between biomass cell dry weight and absorbance at 360 and 600&nbsp;nm respectively.
+A separately acquired biomass calibration dataset was used to fit two models describing the relationship between CDW concentrations and absorbance at 360 nm, and 600&nbsp;nm respectively (Fig. 6, 7).

 ![](figures/cm_biomass_A360.png)
-__Figure 6: Biomass [g/L] calibration at 360 nm.__ The spread of observations (<span style="color:blue">•</span>) is modeled by a `calibr8.LogIndependentAsymmetricLogisticN` model with `scale_degree=1` to account for non-linearity (left) and heteroscedasticity (right).
-Green bands depict the intervals of 97.5, 95 and 84&nbsp;% probability of observations according to the model.
+__Figure 6: CDW calibration at 360 nm.__ The spread of observations (<span style="color:blue">•</span>) is modeled by a `calibr8.LogIndependentAsymmetricLogisticN` model with `scale_degree=1` to account for non-linearity (left) and heteroscedasticity (right).
+Green areas depict the intervals of 97.5 %, 95 % and 84&nbsp;% probability of observations according to the model.
+**Bitte Formatierung vereinheitlichen (s.v.)
+Bitte X-Achsenbeschriftung: „CDW [g L-1]“Bitte Achsen bei „Null“ beginnen lassen.Bitte „experimentally relevant“ als Fläche einzeichnen, so dass auch die zugehörige CDW ablesbar ist.**

 ![](figures/cm_biomass_A600.png)
-__Figure 7: Biomass [g/L] calibration at 600 nm.__ Observations (<span style="color:blue">•</span>) at 600&nbsp;nm indicated lower absorbance compared to 360&nbsp;nm.
+__Figure 7: CDW calibration at 600 nm.__ Observations (<span style="color:blue">•</span>) at 600&nbsp;nm indicated lower absorbance compared to 360&nbsp;nm.
 Like for 360&nbsp;nm, the model is a `calibr8.LogIndependentAsymmetricLogisticN` model with `scale_degree=1`.
+**Siehe oben**

 The models were built with the `calibr8` package [@calibr8;@calibr8Paper] using an asymmetric logistic function of the logarithmic biomass concentration to describe the mean of normally distributed absorbance observations.
-Since the absorbance/biomass relationship exhibits a heteroscedastic noise, the scale parameter of the Normal distribution was modeled as linearly dependent on the mean.
+Since the absorbance/CDW relationship exhibits a heteroscedastic noise, the scale parameter of the Normal distribution was modeled as linearly dependent on the mean.
-The models explain the observations reasonably well, even outside of the experimentally relevant biomass concentration range of $0.1-0.5~g/L$.
+The models explain the observations reasonably well, even outside of the experimentally relevant CDW concentration range of $0.1-0.5~g/L$.

 ### Product concentration
 The ABAO reaction was performed to quantify 3-hydroxy benzaldehyde.
 The absorbance of its reaction product was measured at 360&nbsp;nm in all assays.
-A separate calibration dataset was obtained by performing the assay procedure on reference samples with known 3-hydroxy benzaldehyde concentrations.
+A separate calibration dataset was obtained by performing the assay procedure with reference samples of known 3-hydroxy benzaldehyde concentrations (Fig. 8).
 Reference samples were prepared without biomass and with different amounts of acetic acid to exclude biomass absorbance, and investigate pH robustness of the method.

 A linear calibration model with heteroscedastic, normally distributed observation noise was fitted to the 360&nbsp;nm measurements of product calibration samples.

 ![](figures/cm_product_A360.png)
 __Figure 8: Product calibration at 360 nm.__ In the observed range, the absorbances at 360&nbsp;nm (<span style="color:blue">•</span>) followed a linear trend in dependence on the 3-hydroxy benzaldehyde concentration.
 The model was built from a `calibr8.BasePolynomialModelN` model with `mu_degree=1` and `scale_degree=1`.
+**Siehe oben, bitte X-Achsenbeschriftung Product [mM]**

 All calibration model parameters were estimated by maximum likelihood using SciPy optimizers.
-For code and reproducable Jupyter notebooks of this analysis we refer to the accompanying GitHub repository.
+For code and reproducable Jupyter notebooks **Was ist das?** of this analysis we refer to the accompanying GitHub repository.

 ## Process model
 This model closely resembles the biotechnological process that generated the dataset, therefore we call it *process model* henceforth.
-Starting from input parameters such as specific activity, random effects or dependence of final 10&nbsp;mL reactor biomass concentration on glucose feed rate, the process model simulates biomass and 3-hydroxy benzaldehyde concentrations in each biotransformation well across all experiments.
+Starting from input parameters such as specific biotransformation activity, random effects or dependence of final 10&nbsp;mL reactor CDW concentration on glucose feed rate, the process model simulates CDW and 3-hydroxy benzaldehyde concentrations in each biotransformation well across all experiments.

 Table 1 summarizes the symbols, meaning and units used in the context of the process model.